oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 `INFO: Admin server running, ready to start managed server`

-The above line indicate that the Administration Server started successfully with the name `soaas`, mapping container port 7001 to host port 7001 enables accessing of the Weblogic host outside of the local host, connecting to SOANet network enables accessing the DB container by it's name i.e soadb.
+The above line indicate that the Administration Server started successfully with the name `soaas`, mapping container port 7001 to host port 7001 enables accessing of the Weblogic host outside of the local host, connecting to SOANet network enables accessing the DB container by it's name i.e `soadb`.

 You can view the Administration Server logs using:

-$ docker logs -f \<Administration Server Container Name\>
+    $ docker logs -f <Administration Server Container Name>

 ## Creating Managed Server containers (SOA and OSB Servers)